bertrandmc/til/aws/developer-associate-notes.md

 If you have two consumers it will load balance and create half the processors in one instance and half in the other.

 **Scaling**
-With KCL, generally you should ensure that the number of instances does not exceed the number of shards (except for failure and standby purposes).
+With Kinesis, generally you should ensure that the number of instances does not exceed the number of shards (except for failure and standby purposes).
 You never need multiple instances to handle the processing load of one shard.
 One worker can process multiple shards.
 Use CPU Utilization to drive the quantity of consumer instances you need, not the number of shards in your stream.